Georgina Spelvin: Pornography

 The stage name she adopted is a variation on George Spelvin, traditionally used as a pseudonym by stage actors for the second billing, when playing two roles.

-She made her first movie, The Twilight Girls, a softcore lesbian film, in 1957, and appeared in a few sexploitation features during the late 1960s.
+She made her first movie, The Twilight Girls, a softcore film, in 1957, and appeared in a few sexploitation features during the late 1960s.

 Graham moved into porn when her friend, actor Marc Stevens, introduced her to adult film director Gerard Damiano.
 She became one of the best-known figures in hardcore pornography for her starring role in The Devil in Miss Jones in 1973.